aazahrou/aspirethemes.github.io/_docs/dahab-ghost.md

 ### Social Media Links

+Social media links are placed in the `partials/social-nav.hbs` file.

-Ghost supports adding Facebook and Twitter profile URLs from the admin panel, go to **General > Social accounts** and add your URLs, and this will update the Facebook and Twitter URLs in the blog footer.
+Ghost supports adding Facebook and Twitter profile URLs from the admin panel, go to **General > Social accounts** and add your URLs, this will update the Facebook and Twitter URLs in the blog footer.

 ![social-accounts](/images/docs/ghost/shared/social-accounts.png)

-If you want to add more static social media links, you can open directly add them in: `partials/social-nav.hbs` file.

-The theme is using [Evil Icons](http://evil-icons.io/), which contains very simple and clean icons.
+If you want to add more static social media links, the theme is using [Evil Icons](http://evil-icons.io/), which contains very simple and clean icons.
 Here you can find a list of the social media icons to use:

 Twitter